Political daybook in Illinois and Chicago on Oct. 29

 - 1 p.m. — Juliana Stratton, Democratic candidate for lieutenant governor, greets voters with Rep. Jan Schakowsky, state Rep. Laura Fine, state Rep. candidate Jennifer Gong-Gershowitz and Northbrook Committeeperson Tracy Katz-Muhl.
 Jar Bar, 1350 Shermer Road.
 Starbucks, 1931 Cherry Lane.
 Northbrok.

 - 1:45 p.m. — Senator Marco Rubio is coming to Oak Brook to endorse Rep. Peter Roskam.
-Following a luncheon with voters, Rubio and Roskam will hold a press availability to talk about the Sixth District race.
-2222 Camdent Court, Oak Brook, IL 60523 (Elkay Manufacturing)
+Following a luncheon with voters, Rubio and Roskam will hold a press availability to talk about the Sixth District race.1333 Butterfield Road, Downers Grove, IL

 SUN-TIMES 2018 ILLINOIS VOTING GUIDE